 To use a multi city search, click the “Multi City” option that’s found near most flight search fields on Qantas.com – or go directly there with this link, remembering to check “Search Classic Awards”.

 The hard part of course is that Qantas.com doesn’t show these results, as mentioned before.
-If you’re using Qantas.com, this would be my approach for searching for availability.
+So, if you’re using Qantas.com, this would be my approach for searching for availability…

 In either scenario of stopover or not, you’ll want to make friends with the “Flexible with Dates” checkbox on the Multi City search page.